chancancode/mruby-canada/README.md

-# Canada for MRuby
+# Canada for mruby

 ![Canadian flag](https://raw.github.com/vanruby/canada/master/canada.png)

 It's well known that we have [different conventions](http://programmers.stackexchange.com/questions/1483/do-people-in-non-english-speaking-countries-code-in-english#answer-5576) for programming in Canada.
-This MRuby gem attempts to make life easier for Canadian MRubyists by integrating these conventions into the Ruby language:
+This mruby gem attempts to make life easier for Canadian mrubyists by integrating these conventions into the mruby language:

 ```ruby
 % ./mruby/build/host/bin/mirb